yndajas/Nihongo-scripts/README.md

 If the expected behaviour is not immediately in effect, try a hard refresh (on Windows: Ctrl + Shift + R or Ctrl + F5).

-**Note:** the Lesson/review Info Panel Width stylesheet is an exception to these instructions should be installed from the release page
+**Note:** the lesson/review explanation width stylesheet is an exception to these instructions should be installed from the release page

 ## Contributing